Ferrari chairman quits to leave Fiat's Marchionne in driving seat

 He founded a think-tank called Italiafutura that promotes competition in the marketplace and political debate.

-(Additional reporting by Alan Baldwin, Stephen Jewkes and Oleg Vukmanovic; Editing by Silvia Aloisi and David Goodman/Janet McBride)
+(Additional reporting by Alan Baldwin and Stephen Jewkes; Editing by Silvia Aloisi and David Goodman/Janet McBride)